DangerDanny/Test_2020FC/docs/Escalations/README.md

 - **Fleet Discovery Civil** – Questions around Fleet Discovery.

-  - Questions around how to build a report or get to data email should be addressed to Brittany Hill.
+  Questions about building a report or getting to data should be addressed in an email to Brittany Hill.
-  - Questions around Fleet content addressed to Terra Deskins and copy in Dan Williams.
+  - Questions around Fleet content should be addressed to Terra Deskins with Dan Williams copied in.
-  - Questions around something not working properly (reports dashboard) should be addressed to Shambo.
+  - Questions around something not working correctly (reports dashboard) should be addressed to Shambo.

 - **MROP** - Any questions around MROP should be addressed to Brian Kough.
   - Questions around contracts copy in Andy Webster
   - Questions around something not working or functionality copy in Shambo.